frictionlessdata/datapackage-pipelines/README.md

 ### ***`dump.to_sql`***

-Saves the datapackage to a zipped archive.
+Saves the datapackage to an SQL database.

 _Parameters_: